Who we are

-- Our system is fed by a massive watershed, mitigating the risk of drought.
+- Our system is fed by a massive watershed, helping to mitigate the risk of drought.
 Water is drawn from an area starting from near Lake Superior to the Rocky Mountains and into South Dakota.

 - In addition to energy sale agreements with U.S. utilities, we are a participant with the Midcontinent Independent System Operator (MISO) which provides an opportunity to buy and sell energy in one of the largest electric energy markets in North America.

-- In a typical year, up to 25 per cent of our production is exported to the U.S. through our transmission interconnections.
+- In a typical year, up to 25% of our production is exported to the U.S. through our transmission interconnections.

 Manitoba Hydro - key facts:

 - $22.3 billion in assets;